Perfect Master (Meher Baba)

-Perfect Master is a theological concept in Meher Baba's map of conciousness to denote the metaphysical state of a satguru (Vedanta) or a qutub (Sufism) or an Apostle (Christianity).
+Perfect Master is a theological concept in Meher Baba's map of consciousness to denote the metaphysical state of a satguru (Vedanta) or a qutub (Sufism) or an Apostle (Christianity).
 A Perfect Master, according to Baba, is a God-realized person (one whose limited individualized consciousness has merged with God) who can use his Divine attributes of Infinite Power, Knowledge and Bliss for the spiritual upliftment of others.

 In describing Meher Baba's specialized use of the term Charles Purdom writes, "The title ‘Perfect Master’ ... means one who has himself reached the goal to which he directs others: one who, pointing to God, has himself realized God."